AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

 # Configuring a Production Pipeline {#configure-production-pipeline}

-Learn how to configuring Production pipelines to build and deploy your code to Production environments.
-A Production pipeline deploys code first to Stage environment, and upon approval deploys the same code to the Production environment.
+Learn how to configuring production pipelines to build and deploy your code to production environments.
+A production pipeline deploys code first to stage environment, and upon approval deploys the same code to the production environment.

 A user must have the **[Deployment Manager](/help/onboarding/cloud-manager-introduction.md#role-based-permissions)** role to configure production pipelines.